superfly/docs/rails/cookbooks/index.html.md

-While you are welcome to explore these cookbooks in any order, if the concept of multi-stage docker builds is new to you starting with the first cookbook will make understading the rest easier.
+While you are welcome to explore these cookbooks in any order, if the concept of multi-stage docker builds is new to you starting with the first cookbook will make understanding the rest easier.

-If you are comfortable skpping the first cookbook, all cookbooks start with an empty directory and a seed `Dockerfile`.
+If you are comfortable skipping the first cookbook, all cookbooks start with an empty directory and a seed `Dockerfile`.
 Run `fly launch` to create an application, and then proceed from there, running `fly deploy` after you make changes.
 The recipes the follow contain fragments that can be added